 Data should not be accessible to anyone who does not need it or should not have access to it.

 Controlling who has access to data and how it is transferred is essential for maintaining accuracy, integrity and security.
-Start by analyzing your data flows, especially at the end of the data lifecycle.
+Start by analyzing your data flows, especially at the end of the data life cycle.
 Based on your analysis, we can help you set up email encryption, a direct connection between your company and ours, and/or direct integrations with third parties such as unions, banks and employee benefit providers.
-We also need you to tell us who should have access to what data in order to safeguard data subject rights and ensure security.

 2 Data protection policy – Processor